 There is only one word for their renovation and that is opulent!
 As you walk through the landscaped gardens into the airy and spacious entrance hall, you immediately see that the grand external stone pillars are echoed in the reception areas by vast marble pillars reflected on a shiny polished floor.
 The original huge sash windows let the light come flooding into the space giving a magnificent feeling of grandeur and elegance.

-Of course, this is where TRC came in, because 30 of these sash windows are not the tired and draughty originals but are, in fact, beautifully recreated like for like heritage replacements that aesthetically look identical.
+Of course, this is where TRC came in, because 30 of these sash windows are not the tired and draughty originals but are, in fact, beautifully recreated like-for-like heritage replacements that aesthetically look identical.
 Wherever cost-effective, we repaired the existing windows, refurbishing 850 sash windows and 40 pairs of French doors during this important project.

 As TRC sash windows can be created with hardwood or softwood frames, come with three coat spray applied factory finishes, four glazing options (safety, obscured, acoustic and solar control) and are double or triple glazed, both thermal and acoustic performance is now far superior than even in the building’s heyday.
 Ground floor windows can be supplied with enhanced security options compliant to PAS24 and Secured By Design standards.

 Our design team worked tirelessly with the developers and architects to meet their exact design requirements, to produce specific prototypes for the planning approval process, and then to craft these exact like for like replacement windows in our modern UK factory.
 The precise installation work was carried out by our own team of professional window installers.
-We also provided bespoke ironmongery, supplying and installing replica brass glazing bars to the fire screens in the main entrance foyer.
+We also provided bespoke architectural ironmongery, supplying and installing replica brass glazing bars to the fire screens in the main entrance foyer.

 Our heritage window expertise and experience was ideal for this renovation and our range of window designs already complemented both the traditional and more modern architectural styles of the refurbishment.
 Our team at TRC were delighted to be involved in such a significant and impressive restoration project.

-If we can help you with your heritage restoration project or you would like custom-made replacement “like for like” slim profile double glazed timber sash and casement windows, please call TRC Contracts, "Experts in Bespoke Timber Sash & Casement Windows Replacement & Restoration" on 01858 469 225 or send an email to email@example.com.
+If we can help you with your heritage restoration project or you would like custom-made replacement “like-for-like” slim profile double glazed timber sash and casement windows, please call TRC Contracts, “Experts in Bespoke Timber Sash & Casement Windows Replacement & Restoration” on 01858 469 225 or send an email to email@example.com.